 Growing up with gun-dogs, later adopting and fostering terriers, shepherds and many mixed breed dogs, I now share my life with my sled dog ZZ.
 I particularly love working- and primitive-breeds.
-In my free time I am a sailor and amateur canicross runner.
-I spent seven years living aboard (with dogs!)
+In my free time I am an amateur canicross runner, and a sailor (I spent seven years living aboard with dogs!)

 Our expectations for our pets are high and there are often mis-matches and mis-understandings between what we want and what our dogs were designed to do.
 A cornerstone of my work is to help you and your dog co-exist, communicate and thrive cooperatively in whatever environment you share.
 I aim to achieve the highest possible welfare outcomes for your family.

 I have a decade of experience working professionally with dogs, beginning in shelter and rescue, though I’ve been a teacher as long as I can remember and my work in applied behavior and learning theory began with (human) children.

 I am a featured conference and panel speaker for organizations including the Pet Professional Guild, The Academy for Dog Trainers and Animal Rescue Foundation, and I publish regularly in PPG’s BARKS magazine.